andresteingress/andresteingress.github.io/_posts/2017-09-19-spring-bean-removal.md

 Spring needs to replace the logical `RequestInformation` reference on every request.
 This is done via AOP proxies.
 The proxy is injected like a singleton bean but implements the logic to fallback to the correct scope to delegate to the actual reference.

 In order to find more about the HTTP scope bean proxing provided by Spring, [ScopedProxyUtils](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/aop/scope/ScopedProxyUtils.html) is a good starting point.
-This is the Spring's utility class to create scoped proxies.
-When having a look at the method `createScopedProxy` it is visible Spring would create actually two beans for our `requestInformation` bean.
+This is Spring's utility class to create scoped proxies.
+When having a look at the method `createScopedProxy` we see that Spring will create actually two beans for our `requestInformation` bean.
 The proxy bean would get the name `requestInformation`, the target bean gets the name `scopedTarget.requestInformation`.

 All of that is necessary to understand that there are actually two bean definitions in the bean registry for HTTP scoped beans.